jaskaran34/IOT/README.md

 1. Go to the **Generate Random Data** page.
 2. Click the **Simulate Module Failure** button to run a background script that simulates a module failure.
 3. Receive a notification about the simulated failure.

-## Contributing
-If you would like to contribute to this project, please submit a pull request or open an issue with your suggestions and improvements.

-## License
-This project is licensed under the MIT License.

-## Contact
-For any questions or inquiries, please contact [your email](mailto:youremail@example.com).